Michael Jackson: Early life and the Jackson 5 (1958–1975)

-Michael Joseph Jackson was born in Gary, Indiana, on August 29, 1958.
-He was the eighth of ten children in the Jackson family, a working-class African-American family living in a two-bedroom house on Jackson Street.
-His mother, Katherine Jackson (née Scruse), played clarinet, cello, and piano, had aspired to be a country-and-western performer, and worked part-time at Sears.
-She was a Jehovah's Witness.
-His father, Joe Jackson, was a former boxer, crane operator at US Steel, and guitarist for local rhythm and blues band the Falcons.
-Michael grew up with three sisters (Rebbie, La Toya, and Janet) and five brothers (Jackie, Tito, Jermaine, Marlon, and Randy).
-A sixth brother, Marlon's twin Brandon, died shortly after his birth.
+Michael Joseph Jackson was born on August 29, 1958, in Gary, Indiana.
+He was the eighth of ten children in the Jackson family, an African-American working-class household living in a two-bedroom home on Jackson Street.
+His mother, Katherine Jackson (née Scruse), a Jehovah's Witness, played clarinet, cello, and piano; she aspired to be a country-and-western performer, and worked part-time at Sears.
+His father, Joe Jackson, was a former boxer and a crane operator at US Steel, who also played guitar for the local rhythm and blues group the Falcons.
+Through his father, Michael had Native American (Choctaw) ancestry; his great-grandfather, Israel Nero Jackson, utilized and sold traditional Indigenous herbal medicine, a practice passed down from his father, July "Jack" Gale, an US Army scout who had married a Black slave named Gina before the Civil War.
+Michael had three sisters—Rebbie, La Toya, and Janet—and five brothers Jackie, Tito, Jermaine, Marlon, and Randy.
+A sixth brother, Brandon, Marlon's twin, died shortly after birth.

-In 1964, Michael and Marlon joined the Jackson Brothers—a band formed by their father which included Jackie, Tito and Jermaine—as backup musicians playing congas and tambourine.
-Michael said his father physically and emotionally abused him during rehearsals; he recalled that Joe often sat in a chair with a belt in his hand, ready to punish any mistakes.
-Joe acknowledged that he regularly whipped Michael.
-Jackie, Tito, Jermaine and Marlon denied that their father was abusive and said that the whippings, which had a deeper impact on Michael because he was younger, kept them disciplined and out of trouble.
-Michael said that during his youth he was lonely and isolated.
+Michael and Marlon joined the Jackson Brothers in 1964, a band their father formed that already included Jackie, Tito, and Jermaine.
+They initially performed as backup musicians, playing congas and tambourine.
+Michael later said that his father physically and emotionally abused him, recalling that during rehearsals Joe often sat with a belt in hand, ready to punish mistakes.
+Joe acknowledged that he regularly whipped him.
+Jackie, Tito, Jermaine, and Marlon denied that their father was abusive, saying the whippings—felt more intensely by Michael because he was younger—kept the group disciplined.
+Michael described his youth as lonely.

+By late 1965, Michael began sharing lead vocals with Jermaine, and the group's name was changed to the Jackson 5.
+They won a talent show that year in which Michael danced to Robert Parker's "Barefootin'" and sang the Temptations' "My Girl".
+From 1966 to 1968, the Jackson 5 toured throughout the Midwest, performing frequently on the Chitlin' Circuit as an opening act for artists such as Sam & Dave, the O'Jays, Gladys Knight, and Etta James.
+They also performed in clubs and cocktail lounges that featured striptease shows, as well as at local auditoriums and high school dances.
+In August 1967, while touring the East Coast, they won a weekly amateur night competition at the Apollo Theater in Harlem.